The Elephant On The Wall….

 As a designer, I don’t understand the beef with placing the TV centerstage; it seems more bite your nose to spite your face than sensible.
-These days, and especially with the ever popular “Great Room,” the TV is often an essential part of performance in a space.
+These days, and especially with the ever-popular “Great Room,” the TV is often an essential part of performance in a space.
 Not everyone has a home theater.
 Not everyone wants to squirrel away in a den to watch their favorite shows.
 Nor do they want to hover over their phones and tablets.
-Frankly, I opt for a TV in a main room before I put one in the bedroom, but that’s a discussion for another article.
+Frankly, I opt for a TV in the main room before I put one in the bedroom, but that’s a discussion for another article.

 That said, I find that designing for the TV—considering it as the anchor object—allows me to create a beautifully cultivated space without compromising functionality and flow.
 Thus, a TV mount can be a decorator’s best friend.

 As TVs have evolved, so too have TV mounts.
 Thanks to state-of-the-art technology, contemporary mounts allow placement on any wall, at any height.
 They also offer a variety of control systems; TVs now ascend or descend with a press of a button or via voice command.
 Mounts that pivot from side-to-side are ideal if you wish to view from another room.
 Those that tilt up and down reduce glare and improve the line of sight where applicable.
 Though not all mounts are as versatile, even fixed mounts offer elegance and create the illusion of a floating TV.